Postgraduate Opportunities

 Frederick Eugene Stratton Fellowship in Biology

 A fellowship to support graduate study in biology in the United States not within medical or other professional school.
 Candidates must be graduating seniors.
 Off-cycle students should wait to apply until the spring in which they will graduate.
+Contact the Chair of the Biology Department for application instructions.
 2022 Awardees: Nicole Alvarez ’22 and Patrick Hodgson ’22